 Sarah McSpadden, CHC,MSN,RN

-President/Chief Operating Officer, The Elizabeth Hospice
+Chief Executive Officer, The Elizabeth Hospice

-Sarah McSpadden has more than 20 years of experience leading home health, post-acute medical care, palliative care, and hospice programs.
+Sarah has more than 20 years of experience leading home health, post-acute medical care, palliative care, and hospice programs.
 She is an active participant in hospice and regulatory compliance committees at the state and national levels.
 She serves as a member on the California Hospice and Palliative Care Association (CHAPCA) Education Committee, the national Quality and Standards Committee for the National Hospice and Palliative Care Organization (NHPCO), the Hospice & Palliative Nurses Association (HPNA), and is certified in Healthcare Compliance by the Health Care Compliance Association (HCCA).